damanic/ls1-module-updatecenter/readme.md

 #Update Center: Lemonstand Version 1
-###Update modules from GitHub using the backend `Modules & Updates' update tool!
+###Update modules from GitHub using the backend `Modules & Updates' tool!
 This module also allows you to continue using lemonstand marketplace updates when core modules have been updated beyond lemonstands last version.

 #Install